rosettatype/hyperglot/README_database.md

 - `preferred_name` (optional): an override of the ISO 639-3 name.
 This is useful when the ISO 639-3 name  is pejorative or racist.
 We also use this to simplify very long names and where we have a preference (e.g. Sami over Saami).
 This can be turned off when using the database via the CLI tool or module to adhere strictly to ISO 639-3.
 - `autonym` (optional): the name of the language in the language itself.
 - `orthographies` (optional): a list of orthographies for this language.
 See below.
 - `speakers` (optional) is a number of L1 speakers.
 Note that this is a number of speakers, not a number of readers.
-This can an integer or a range.
+Only integer values are allowed.
+If a source lists a range the maximimum of the estimated range is listed.
 - `speakers_date` (optional) is the publication date of the reference used for the speakers count on Wikipedia.
 - `status` (required, defaults to `living`) the status of the language, may be one of `historical, constructed, living`.
 - `source` (optional) is a list of source names used to define the orthographies, e.g. Wikipedia, Omniglot, Alvestrand.
 See below for the complete list.